Glendale and "Glendale Nick" Nicolaides

 Erected 2014 by Queho Posse Chapter 1919 E Clampus Vitus.

 Location.
 36° 39.928′ N, 114° 34.155′ W. Marker is in Moapa, Nevada, in Clark County.
 Marker is on Glendale Boulevard, on the left when traveling east.
+Marker is in front of the Gas Station.
 Touch for map.
-Marker is in front of the Gas Station.
 Marker is at or near this postal address: 2300 Glendale Boulevard, Moapa NV 89025, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 10, 2018.
-This page originally submitted on March 10, 2018, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 80 times since then.
+It was originally submitted on March 10, 2018, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 125 times since then and 21 times this year.
 Photo 1. submitted on March 10, 2018. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Wide view photograph of the marker and its surroundings • Can you help?